 Ingredients: Makes approximately 6 cups of mix

 - 1 cup cocoa (Dutch-process preferred)

 - 2 1/2 cups powdered milk

 - 1 pinch cayenne pepper, or more to taste

 - Hot water

 Combine all ingredients in a mixing bowl and incorporate evenly.
 Store in a sealed container in an airtight container.
-It keeps indefinitely in the pantry or on your counter top.
-To make, heat water to boiling.
 Using a funnel, pour the cocoa mix into a decorative jars, label, and store in your pantry.
 It will keep indifferently.

 Notes: The cayenne makes all the difference; so don’t even think about leaving it out.
 Always use the best cocoa powder you can find.
 If you double this recipe, as I often do, use 1/2 teaspoon of cayenne.

 This homemade hot cocoa mix is something I’ll make and give away for gifts in decorative jars around the holidays.
 Add some homemade marshmallows and you have a real winner of a gift.
 The hot cocoa and marshmallow combination one many of my friends will ask for when come for a visit.
 It goes especially well with biscotti’s, scones or two or a few of my homemade shortbread cookies.